makccr/makccr.github.io/essays/2019-04-30-why-you-should-watch-the-incredible-hulk-before-you-watch-avengers-endgame.md

 ---
-title: Why You Should Watch “The Incredible Hulk” Before You See “Avengers Endgame”
+title: Watch “The Incredible Hulk” Before “Avengers Endgame”
 image: img/2019-04-30-A.jpg
+date: 2019-04-30
 teaser: A look at how Avengers Endgame goes out of it's way to add to storylines that no one in their right mind would have expected it to touch.
 ---